rewitt94/CV/README.md

 ## Skills

-#### Logic
+#### Problem-Solving

+Problem-solving relies on both my creativity and logic.
+I enjoy writing creative writing and was the only foreigner in my writing class in Tenerife.
 In school I received UK Mathematical Trust Challenge (3 x Gold), British Physics AS Olympiad (Silver), Cambridge Chemistry Challenge (Silver).
 I also won the 6th form Physics Prize.
 Since discovering programmming problem-solving is more satisfying than ever.

 #### Communication Skills